YasamanMojtabavi/_Python/Assignment_7again/Readme.md

-✔Designing a suitable store program with the following features: shopping remove addition edit
+✔Designing a suitable store program with the following features: shopping, remove, addition, edit,
-Qr_code
+Qr_code,
-Display the list of items
+Display the list of items,
-and search
+and search.